aa6443/react-english/reduxToolkitTodo/README.md

 React-Redux is the official binding library that connects React with Redux.
 It provides hooks like useSelector, useDispatch, and Provider that allow React components to interact with the Redux store.
 </h2>
 <h3>
-Key Features of React-Redux:
+Key Features of React-Redux:<br>
-a. useSelector: Allows React components to read specific slices of the Redux state.
+a. useSelector: Allows React components to read specific slices of the Redux state.<br>
-b. useDispatch: Provides a way for components to dispatch actions to update the Redux state.
+b. useDispatch: Provides a way for components to dispatch actions to update the Redux state.<br>
 c.
-Provider: Connects the React component tree to the Redux store, ensuring that all components can access the store.
+Provider: Connects the React component tree to the Redux store, ensuring that all components can access the store.<br>
 d.
-React-Redux focuses on providing a seamless way to integrate React and Redux together, handling optimizations like preventing unnecessary re-renders of components when state changes.
+React-Redux focuses on providing a seamless way to integrate React and Redux together, handling optimizations like preventing unnecessary re-renders of components when state changes.<br>
 </h3>